yqritc/RecyclerView-FlexibleDivider/README.md

 - SizeProvider
 Provide height for horizontal divider, width for vertical divider.

+- PaintProvider
+Provide paint object for divider line to draw.

 - VisibilityProvider
-Enables you to control the visibiity of dividers.
+Enables you to control the visibility of dividers.

 - MarginProvider for horizontal divider (vertical list)
 Enables you to specify left and right margin of divider.